Sales KPIs – What Every Sales Leader Needs To Track

 2. Opportunities to Sales Conversion Rate

-Measuring how many opportunities your sales team converts to real orders helps to identify areas for improvement.
+Measuring how many opportunities your sales team converts to real orders helps identify improvement areas.

 3. Sales Cycle Length